History of North America: Pre-Columbian era

 Before contact with Europeans, the indigenous peoples of North America were divided into many different polities, from small bands of a few families to large empires.
 They lived in numerous culture areas, which roughly correspond to geographic and biological zones.
 Societies adapted their subsistence strategies to their homelands, and some societies were hunter-gatherers, some horticulturists, some agriculturalists, and many a mix of these.
 Native groups can also be classified by their language family (e.g. Athapascan or Uto-Aztecan).

-It is important to note that people with similar languages did not always share the same material culture, nor were they always allies.
+People with similar languages did not always share the same material culture, nor were they always allies.

 The Archaic period in the Americas saw a changing environment featuring a warmer more arid climate and the disappearance of the last megafauna.
 The majority of population groups at this time were still highly mobile hunter-gatherers; but now individual groups started to focus on resources available to them locally, thus with the passage of time there is a pattern of increasing regional generalization, for example the Southwest, Arctic, Poverty Point culture, Plains Arctic, Dalton, and Plano traditions.
-This kind of regional adaptation became the norm, with reliance less on hunting and gathering among many cultures, with a more mixed economy of small game, fish, seasonally wild vegetables and harvested plant foods.
+This type of regional adaptation became the norm, with reliance less on hunting and gathering among many cultures, with a more mixed economy of small game, fish, seasonally wild vegetables and harvested plant foods.
 Many groups continued as big game hunters, but their hunting traditions became more varied, and meat procurement methods more sophisticated.
 The placement of artifacts and materials within an Archaic burial site indicated social differentiation based upon status in some groups.